-35 Best Action Adventure Games With Incredible Worlds - Gameranx
+40 Best Action-Adventure Games With Incredible Worlds - Gameranx

 Release Date: April 2018

-Loosely inspired by Norse mythology and featuring the main character whose former role as Zeus’ son was as the Greek God of War, this game is another great example of real-world historical fiction inspired game design.
-The game takes place in an era that predates the Vikings, and so players will experience a much more ancient version of Scandinavia than perhaps they may be used to.
-God Of War allows players to explore six of the different nine realms of Norse myth.
-While it’s not technically considered as being open-world, the different levels that players can explore as the game progressed give that kind of feeling.
+Loosely inspired by Norse mythology and featuring the main character whose former role as Zeus’ son was as the Greek God of War, this game is another great example of real-world historical fiction-inspired game design.
+The game takes place in an era that predates the Vikings, and so players will experience a much more ancient version of Scandinavia.
+God Of War allows players to explore six of the nine realms of Norse myth.
+While it’s not technically considered as being open-world, the different levels that players can explore as the game progresses feel open and airy.
 It’s atmospheric and visually stunning, and a beautiful world to immerse yourself in.

 #4 Assassin’s Creed Odyssey